kaiomagalhaes/blog/en/graylog_tutorial.md

         gelf-tag: "my application"
 ```

-6 - Securing your graylog application
+###6 - Securing your graylog application

-As Graylog doesn't offer an application_key you need to update your iptables to allow only inputs from your application server, to make it happen you need to run:
+As Graylog doesn't offer an application_key you need to update your iptables to allow only inputs from your application server.
+To do this, you need to run:

 `iptables -I PREROUTING 1 -t mangle ! -s your_application_ip -p tcp --dport 12201 -j DROP`